jermbo/Talks/VueTypeScript/README.md

 };
 ```

 The set method on the config resolver takes two arguments.
 What is the string as it will replace, and what is the path it will replace it with.
-You can now refer to a component, view, service, or interface from any where in your application without having to figure out how many folders to go up or down.
+You can now refer to a component, view, service, or interface from anywhere in your application without having to figure out how many folders to go up or down.

 ```HTML
 <script lang="ts">